agapoff/Lumper/README.md

 ## Prepare Jira
   1. Remove from project screens all the mandatory fields that are absent in YouTrack
-  1. Add Reporter field to the screens and add the permission for modifying reporter to your user
+  1. Add `Reporter` field to the screens and add the permission for modifying reporter to your user
   1. Disable notifications for project and enable them after the migration to avoid overdisturbing the users
-  1. If you are going to match some YT states to some Jira resolutions then you need to add Resolution field to the screens
+  1. If you are going to match some YT states to some Jira resolutions then you need to add `Resolution` field to the screens
+  1. If you want to save the original creation date you must add `Original Creation Date` custom field in Jira (this field name is a subject to change).
+This must be the Date and Time type of a field.
   1. Please make sure that your project workflow allows all needed transitions right from the initial state.
 Maybe you will need to prepare a simplified workflow to proceed with the migration and get back to your cool workflow afterwards.

+  Here's the list of minimum required issue fields:
+  - Issue Type
+  - Description
+  - Summary
+  - Assignee
+  - Reporter
+  - Priority
+  - Original Creation Date
+  - _here goes other custom fields from `config.pl` configuration file_

 ## Do all the job
   First you will need to rename config.pl_example to config.pl and edit it for your needs.
 The file is well-commented and you will have no problems with it if you have some familiarity with Perl syntax (even if not).